Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 15 feet of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6 + 9) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying Speed.

-[Dragon de bronze, ancien]: monsters_hd.md#dragon-de-bronze,-ancien
+[Dragon de bronze vénérable]: monsters_hd.md#dragon-de-bronze-vénérable

 # Young Bronze Dragon
-- NameVO: [Dragon de bronze, jeune]
+- NameVO: [Jeune dragon de bronze]
 - Large dragon, lawful good
 - **Armor Class** 18 (natural armor)
 - **Hit Points** 142 (15d10 + 60)